 How much mulch to add

-As for how much organic matter to add to the surface under your avocado tree, that’s hard to calculate with any precision without some serious testing and quantifying of the materials.
-I don’t bother.
-I merely make sure that the soil is always covered.
-I add more materials whenever the layer is thinning out.
-This very simple approach has worked well for my avocado trees.
+As for how much organic matter to add to the surface under your avocado tree, that’s hard to calculate with any precision.
+I personally don’t even try.
+My approach is to merely make sure that the soil is always covered.
+As soon as the mulch layer thins out, I add more materials.
+But for my first application under a tree, I put it down about a foot in depth.

 After a few years of constant coverage, the mulch-soil interface layer starts to look and feel like a forest soil.
 Intuitively, you look at the color, you smell it, you feel it, you just know it’s fertile.